ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 DoSomethingElse();
 ```

 Notable exception is nesting multiple using statements in a row.
-In that case, it is recommended to write is as follows.
+In that case, it is recommended to format code as follows:

 ```csharp
 using (var sr = new StringReader(str))